■ site map

 a very low-power, low-frequency electrical currents and potentials within the body, vital to the flow of life.

-Do low-level energy fields, such as those typical of our common-level non-ionized radiation exposure, have the capability to interfere with these tiny electrical currents?
+Do the low-level energy fields, such as those typical of our common-level non-ionized radiation exposure, have the capability to interfere with these tiny electrical currents?

 Do they affect resting potential of cellular membranes, or generating action potentials needed for signaling and communication, or pace and efficacy of the electron transport chain?